 Noninvasive testing - Noninvasive hemodynamic testing - "Noninvasive testing (NIVT), both before and after intervention, has been used for decades as a first-line investigatory tool in the diagnosis and categorization of PAD.
 It is widely available and provides a large amount of information at low cost without the use of ionizing radiation.
-NIVT can consist of one or more of the following components: the ABI, segmental pressure measurements (SPMs), pulse-volume recordings (PVRs), photoplethysmography (PPG), and transcutaneous oxygen pressure measurement (TcPO2) (Cooper, 2018)."20
+NIVT can consist of one or more of the following components: the ABI, segmental pressure measurements (SPMs), pulse-volume recordings (PVRs), photoplethysmography (PPG), and transcutaneous oxygen pressure measurement (TcPO2)."
+The ankle- brachial index (ABI) is the ratio of systolic blood pressure at the ankle divided by the systolic pressure of the upper arm.
+The normal range lies between 0.9-1.4.
+An ABI of less than 0.9 is a reliable indicator of the presence of lower extremity PAD, indicating athero-occlusive arterial disease.
+The upper limit of normal ABI should not exceed 1.40.
+An ABI >1.40 is suggestive of arterial stiffening (i.e., medial arterial calcification) and is also associated with a higher risk of cardiovascular events and is seen in elderly patients, typically in those with diabetes or chronic kidney disease (CKD).

 MRA of Foot - Fast contrast-enhanced time-resolved 3D MR angiography is used in evaluating the arterial supply of the foot.
 It does not require the use of ionizing radiation and iodinated contrast medium and it is minimally invasive, safe, fast, and accurate.
 Dorsalis pedis bypass surgery is an option for preserving a foot in a patient with arterial occlusive disease and MRA may be used in the preoperative evaluation.
 It can discriminate arteries from veins and can provide other key information, e.g., patency of the pedal arch, presence of collateral pathways, and depiction of target vessel suitable for surgical bypass.
-Time-resolved gadolinium-enhanced MRA can identify injured fat pads in the foot before they have become ulcerated.
+Time resolved gadolinium enhanced MRA can identify injured fat pads in the foot before they have become ulcerated.